marksantoso/bitcoin-prediction-game/README.md

 - ✅ TanStack Query for optimistic updates and real-time data
 - ✅ Serverless architecture with AWS Lambda

+## Assumptions

+- Production-level authentication is not implemented as this is a demonstration project
+- User ids are tracked through request fingerprinting (IP, user agent, language) for simplicity

 ## Tech Stack

 **Frontend:**